gwaland/sm5-update-system/README.md

 # sm5-update-system

-This is a series of scripts for handling updating stepmania on a server to update a pump it up MK6 system.
+This is a series of scripts for handling updating stepmania on a server to update a pump it up MK6 system when it boots up.
+The update-server.sh and build-server are currently relatively stable.
+The client side is still being heavily worked on.

 ## update-server.sh